Braindead (film): Release

 Braindead released on 13 August 1992 in New Zealand.
 It was subsequently released in the United States on 12 February 1993 under the title Dead Alive and grossed $23,765 in its opening weekend.
 It eventually grossed $242,623 in the country.
 The soundtrack was released in 1992 by Mana Music.

 The film has had several releases on VHS, Laserdisc, and DVD around the world.
 It was first released on Blu-ray as Dead Alive by Lionsgate in October 2011, with the US 97-minute cut.

-In December 2018, Peter Jackson announced that he plans to restore Braindead, along with his previous films Bad Taste and Meet the Feebles for a possible 4K release.
+The uncut 104-minute version remained unavailable in many parts of the world as most releases went out of print, preserved mostly by fan-made restorations and bootleg copies.
+In December 2018, Peter Jackson announced that he plans to restore Braindead, along with his previous films Bad Taste and Meet the Feebles for a 4K release.
+On 11 October 2025, the 4K restoration of Braindead premiered at the Dark Nights Film Festivial in Sydney, Australia.

 Alternate versions

 The film was released in a number of different versions.
 In some nations, such as the United Kingdom and Australia, the 104-minute film was shown in full.
 In fact, the UK's British Board of Film Classification (BBFC) found the film's gory content so light-hearted and comical that there was consideration on giving the film a 15 certificate, which would have granted it to be seen by a much younger audience.
 They ultimately decided to give the film an 18 rating because the amount of gore confounded the expectations of a 15 rating.

 In countries where the censors balked at the extreme gore, the film was initially banned or left unrated before being heavily cut.
 In Germany, a 94-minute version was seen with major cuts to some of the film's grislier scenes but was widely ignored.
 A FSK 16 rated version was released in Germany under the American title Dead Alive, omitting almost the entirety of the violence.
 The uncut version, as well as several cut versions, are banned in Germany.
 It is also illegal to publicly exhibit the film in Germany.
 The gory violence has also caused the film to be banned in South Korea, Singapore, and Finland.
 However, the film was unbanned and released uncut in the latter country in 2001.

 In the United States, the film was released as Dead Alive, because of another film with rights to the practically identical title Brain Dead.
 There were two versions released in the country; the unrated cut is 97 minutes, and the R-rated version is only 85 minutes with many of the gore scenes removed.